How to Potty Train a Stubborn Toddler

 8. Flushable Wipes

-I hesitated to buy these flushable wipes at first, but once your toddler is actually pooping on the potty, you’ll want these.
-It makes it much easier and much less messy to manage.
+I hesitated to buy flushable wipes at first, but once your toddler is actually pooping on the potty, you’ll want them.
+It makes it much easier and much less messy to manage and clean up after they go.

 9. Books to Read